Swami Vivekanand International School goes green with support of BMC and Environmentalists - www.lokmattimes.com

 Swami Vivekanand International School goes green with support of BMC and Environmentalists

-New Delhi [India], September 18: Swami Vivekanand International School and Junior College has taken a significant step towards promoting ...
+PNN New Delhi [India], September 18: Swami Vivekanand International School and Junior College has taken a significant step towards ...

 New Delhi [India], September 18: Swami Vivekanand International School and Junior College has taken a significant step towards promoting environmental awareness by hosting the "Empowering Tomorrow: Environmental and Sustainability Education event on 5th September, Teacher's Day.